remko/age-plugin-se/README.md

             When using current biometry, adding or removing a fingerprint stops the key from working.
 Removing an added fingerprint enables the key again.

+      -o, --output OUTPUT               Write the result to the file at path OUTPUT

+      -i, --input INPUT                 Read data from the file at path INPUT

 ## Development